noawe-boi/NoahsObsidianSync/WOW Questions .md

-### Q17: What does God say about sex before marriage
+### Q17: What does the bible say about sex before marriage

 So it says uhhhh, don't have sex before marriage.